miumiumiau0v0/miumiumiau0v0/README.md

 - 👋 Hi, I’m @miumiumiau0v0
-- 👀 I’m interested in boobs
+- 👀 I’m interested in fashion\moda
 - 🌱 I’m currently learning nothing
 - 💞️ I’m looking to collaborate on  idk
 - 📫 the bird of hermes is my name eating my wing's to make me tame